This document describes how to build FRR without hard dependencies on shared

 So now we have to link all these static libraries into FRR.
 Rather than modify

-FRR to accomodate this, the best option is to create an archive with all of
+FRR to accommodate this, the best option is to create an archive with all of

 libyang’s dependencies.
 Then to avoid making any changes to FRR build foo,